BostonBSD/financials/README.md

 Conversion to Gtk4 after an XML file creation application is developed [they aren't developing glade any longer].

-Create an sqlite table for the stock symbol list.

 ----------------------------------------------------------

 RSI INDICATOR NOTE: